 Making your own e-will may not be a pleasant prospect, but we are trying to make it easier.
 This important task will ensure that the people you leave behind carry out your wishes and hear your thoughts after your death.
 An e-will contains important instructions for the division of your belongings.
 An e-will for your personal belongings will make sure that your prized possessions end up in the right hands after you check out.

 Make a list of all your personal belongings in Myend.
 Since this e-will is not a legally binding Final Will or Testament, make sure not to list real estate, valuable art, and money (including investments).
-Don’t get us wrong: you CAN always list these matters, but if you choose to do so, please ensure your Trustee will handle them according to the local laws.
+Don’t get us wrong: you CAN always list these matters, but if you choose to do so, please ensure your Legacy Contacts will handle them according to the local laws.

 Myend helps you and your family determine what to do with the things you leave behind.